tronprotocol/tips/README.md

 When you believe your TIP is mature and ready to progress past the draft phase, you should do one of two things:

 - For a Standards Track TIP of type Core, ask to have your issue added to the agenda of an upcoming All Core Devs meeting, where it can be discussed for inclusion in a future hard fork.
 If implementers agree to include it, the TIP editors will update the state of your TIP to 'Accepted'.

 - For all other TIPs, open a PR changing the state of your TIP to 'Final'.
 An editor will review your draft and ask if anyone objects to its being finalized.
-If the editor decides there is no rough consensus, they may close the PR and request that you fix the issues in the draft before trying again.
+If the editor decides there is no rough consensus, they may close the PR and request you fix the issues in the draft before trying again.

+****

 ## TIP Status

-TIPs are separated into a number of status.
+TIPs are separated into several statuses.

 - **Draft**: A TIP that is undergoing rapid iteration and changes.